HSF/packaging/RelocatableSoftware/README.md

                    +- resource.txt
 ```

-and the user would be able to run `hsfreloc` without making *any* changes
+and the user would be able to run `hsfreloc` or link to `libhsfreloc` without making *any* changes
 either to the files comprising `HSFReloc` or the runtime environment (`PATH`
 might be edited for convenience, but `hsfreloc` would still be runnable via a fully
-qualified path).
-Note that the relocation keeps the files comprising
+qualified path). _Note that the relocation keeps the files comprising
-`HSFreloc` in the same locations relative to each other.
+`HSFreloc` in the same locations relative to each other_.
 [OS X Application and Framework Bundles/Packages](https://developer.apple.com/library/mac/documentation/CoreFoundation/Conceptual/CFBundles/Introduction/Introduction.html#//apple_ref/doc/uid/10000123i)
 are the classic example of relocatable programs and libraries respectively, and
 the term 'Portable Binary' is often used on Linux.